Kai Tak Sports Park

-Kai Tak Sports Park is a multi-purpose sports venue that is being built at the site of the former Kai Tak Airport in Kowloon, Hong Kong.
-The sports park will be located on the north western part of the old Kai Tak Airport, where some of the parking stands used to be.

-When it opens, Kai Tak Sports Park will become the largest sports venue in Hong Kong and will provide high quality sports facilities to support the future sports development of Hong Kong.
+Kai Tak Sports Park is a multi-purpose stadium on the site of the former Kai Tak Airport in Kowloon, Hong Kong, as part of the Kai Tak Development project.
+The venue is located to the northwest of the old Kai Tak Airport, on the old car park.
+With an approximate area of 28 hectares, Kai Tak Sports Park is the largest sports venue in Hong Kong.
+The site anchors the redevelopment of the former airport site, and is intended to support the future sports development of Hong Kong.

-South China Morning Post reported that the sports park would be completed by 2023, but has since been postponed to 2024 due to construction materials shortage., costing HK$30 billion and would have a 50,000-seat Main Stadium with a retractable roof, a 10,000-seat Indoor Sports Center and a 5,000-seat Public Sports Ground.
+South China Morning Post initially reported that the park would be finished by 2023, but it was not completed until 2024 due to a shortage of resources.
+The venue contains the Kai Tak Stadium, which holds 50,000 people at its maximum capacity along with a retractable roof, a 10,000-seat Kai Tak Arena and a 5,000-seat Public Sports Ground.